pulumi/docs/content/blog/import-your-pulumi-cloud-data-with-tap-pulumi-cloud/index.md

 ## Generate metrics

-With all of the data in one place, you can generate metrics based on Pulumi data, and combine it with other data sources, for example if you wanted to look at your average Resources Under Management (RUM) monthly (Using DuckDB's SQL Flavor, adjust to your specific database):
+With all of the data in one place, you can generate metrics based on Pulumi Cloud data, and combine it with other data sources, for example if you wanted to look at your average Resources Under Management (RUM) monthly (Using DuckDB's SQL Flavor, adjust to your specific database):

+### See average resources under management

 ```sql
 WITH monthly_rum_average AS (